 The covid-19 crisis makes things even worse for homeless people.
-Many have compromised immune systems, poor nutrition, and hygiene and are more susceptible to the virus and to developing complications.
+Many have compromised immune systems, poor nutrition, and hygiene and are more susceptible to environmental toxins and to developing complications.
 It’s very difficult for them to maintain hygiene, social distancing and self-isolation measures in place as they have limited places to go.
 Many have also lost the little income they receive from begging and the Big Issue and there is more competition for food.

 Our clients are relieved we are still running and that they are guaranteed a warm nutritious meal.
 We are finding that it is often the only warm, cooked meal they’ve received for days at the moment.

 Michael: “For people in our situation this meal can be the difference between to be or not to be – especially when it’s cold.”